 The Museum also welcomes feedback from users to further develop and improve the experience.

-The pilot smart cane experience is available on Thursday and Saturday mornings, from end-January to end-August 2021. *Please note that smart cane bookings resume in July.
+The pilot smart cane experience is available on Thursday and Saturday mornings, from end-January to end-August 2021. *Please note that the pilot smart cane experience is currently on hold due to the heightened measures.

 We invite interested visitors to make a booking to use the smart canes at this link: http://tiny.cc/smartcane.